tanbinh123/CatTinder/README.md

 # Cat Tinder

-MakeApp is a responsive website created with Spring Boot and Thymeleaf that where user can find new cat friends.
+Cat Tinder is a responsive website created with Spring Boot and Thymeleaf that where user can find new cat friends.

 ## What does it do?